micmejia/bible-dump/NKJV/Ezekiel/Ezek 34.md

 'And _as for_ you, O My flock, thus says the Lord God: "Behold, I shall judge between sheep and sheep, between rams and goats.

 ###### 18
-_Is it_ too little for you to have eaten up the good pasture, that you must tread down with your feet the [^c]residue of your pasture--and to have drunk of the clear waters, that you must foul the residue with your feet?
+_Is it_ too little for you to have eaten up the good pasture, that you must tread down with your feet the residue of your pasture--and to have drunk of the clear waters, that you must foul the residue with your feet?

 ###### 19
 And _as for_ My flock, they eat what you have trampled with your feet, and they drink what you have fouled with your feet."